Thursday, April 23, 2026

 0

-DOVER — The Town of Dover Mayor and Council meeting for Tuesday, April 30, will be held at 6:00 p.m. at 37 North Sussex Street, Dover, NJ 07801.
+DOVER — The Town of Dover Mayor and Council will meet on Tuesday, July 16, at 7:00 p.m. at 37 North Sussex Street.

 Click here to download the agenda.

 This meeting is being held in accordance with the Open Public Meetings Act, also known as the Sunshine Law, N.J.S.A.
 10:4-6.
 Notice of the meeting was sent to the Daily Record and Star-Ledger on January 2, 2024, and published in the Record and Ledger on January 5, 2024.
+It was sent to the Citizen on February 2, 2024, and published in the Citizen on February 7, 2024.
 Notice was also posted on the Bulletin Board of the Municipal Building.”
-These notices were sent within 48 hours before this meeting and were sent in sufficient time for the publications to publish them.
+These notices were sent within 48 hours before this meeting, and there was sufficient time for the publications to publish them.
+A copy of said notice is on file with the Municipal Clerk.

 Mayor James Dodd